terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_cluster_management.html.markdown

   "Tenant VDC" during CSE installation phase.
 * `api_token`: The API token that corresponds to the user that will create the cluster.
 This is created with a [`vcloud_api_token`][api_token] resource.
   One can customise the path to the JSON file where the API token is stored using `cluster_author_token_file` variable.
-* `capi_yaml`: This must be set with a valid CAPVCD YAML, that is explained below.
+* `capi_yaml`: This must be set with a valid CAPVcloud YAML, that is explained below.
 * `delete`: This is used to delete a cluster.
 See ["Deleting a Kubernetes cluster"](#deleting-a-kubernetes-cluster) section for more info.
   During creation, it should be always `false`.
 * `force_delete`: This is used to forcefully delete a cluster.
 See ["Deleting a Kubernetes cluster"](#deleting-a-kubernetes-cluster) section for more info.